 Vessel values for oil tankers can fluctuate substantially over time due to a number of different factors.
 Vessel values may decline from existing levels.
 If the operation of a tanker is not profitable, rather than continue to incur costs to maintain and finance the vessel, we may seek to dispose of it.
 Our inability to dispose of the vessel at a fair market value or the disposition of the vessel at a fair market value that is lower than its book value could result in a loss on its sale and adversely affect our results of operations and financial condition.
-As of December 31, 2021, our revolving credit facility, term loan, and our 14 obligations related to finance leases contain loan-to-value financial covenants tied to the value of the vessels that collateralize these credit facilities and the vessels related to the finance leases.
+In addition, vessel value declines may result in impairment charges against our earnings.
+As of December 31, 2022, our revolving credit facility and our 27 obligations related to finance leases contain loan-to-value financial covenants tied to the value of the vessels that collateralize the credit facility and finance leases.
 We are required to maintain vessel value to outstanding loan and lease principal balance ratios ranging from 100%-125%.
-As at December 31, 2021, we were in compliance with these requirements.
+As at December 31, 2022, we were in compliance with these requirements.
 A decline in the market value of these tankers may result in a default of the applicable financing arrangement or may require us to prepay portions of the outstanding principal or pledge additional collateral to avoid a default.
-If we are unable to cure any such breach within the prescribed cure period in a particular financing facility, the relevant financiers could accelerate our debt or obligations under finance lease and foreclose on our vessels and other assets pledged as collateral or require an early termination of the credit facility or a finance lease.
+If we are unable to cure any such breach within the prescribed cure period in a particular financing facility, the relevant financiers could accelerate our debt or obligations under finance lease and foreclose on our vessels and other assets pledged as collateral or require an early termination of the credit facility or finance lease.
 In certain circumstances, such a breach could result in cross-defaults under our other financing agreements.
 In addition, a significant decline in the market value of our tankers may prevent us from refinancing tankers with a similar amount of debt thereby requiring us to either reduce debt levels in facilities collateralized by the tankers or seek alternative financing structures.